Enforcement of Foreign Court Judgements in Turkey – Series No. 1

 Finality of Judgement

 The Act requires the judgement, enforcement of which is sought in Turkey to be final.
-A foreign court judgement which has not been finalised cannot be enforced in Turkey.
+A foreign court judgement that has not been finalised cannot be enforced in Turkey.
 The issue of whether the judgement has been finalised is determined as per the laws of the country where the judgement was rendered.
-It is important to note that whether the laws of the country where the judgement was rendered allow court judgements to be executed without being finalised does not make any difference here.
-Connected with this requirement, according to the Art.
+It is important to note that whether the laws of the country where the judgement was rendered allow court judgements to be executed without being finalised does not make any difference here.[](https://www.kesikli.com/enforcement-of-foreign-judgements-in-turkey/#_edn1) Connected with this requirement, according to the Art.
 53 of the Act, an official document or certificate confirming the final nature of the judgement enforcement of which is sought must be submitted with the petition initialising the enforcement proceeding.

 According to the Art.
 54(1) of the Act, there should be either an agreement, on a reciprocal basis between the Republic of Turkey and the state where the court decision is given (“contractual reciprocity”) or a de facto practice (“de facto reciprocity”) or a provision of law enabling the authorization of the execution of final decisions given by a Turkish court in that state (“legal reciprocity”).
 Therefore, if there is a treaty between Turkey and the state where the judgement was rendered, enforcement would take place according to the provisions of that treaty.
 If not, legal or de facto reciprocity must be met.
 Legal reciprocity means that the relevant state does not impose stricter conditions for enforcement than those required for enforcing foreign awards in Turkey.[](https://www.kesikli.com/enforcement-of-foreign-judgements-in-turkey/#_edn2) De facto reciprocity, as its name implies, means that Turkish court judgements are being enforced in that relevant state irrespective of whether there is contractual or legal reciprocity.
 It is important to note however that, if Turkish court judgements are not enforced in such jurisdiction in practice, despite contractual and/or legal reciprocity, then the condition of reciprocity cannot be deemed as met.